satorare-registry/.github/profile/README.md

 # XSAT

-There is a special unique Counterparty named asset *XSAT* This will be the official registry asset and container for the directory structure.
+**XSAT** is a special unique Counterparty named asset.
+XSAT represent actual Bitcoin sats.

+This will be the official registry asset and container for the directory structure.

 On Counterparty, the minumum characters for named assets is 4.
 It is common to add an X in front of a 3 character name.